-For a start, there’s the cylinder; that can cost hundreds of pounds, plus labour to fit it.
-And, the same goes for the cold-water feed tank.
+For a start, there’s the cylinder; this part alone can cost hundreds of pounds, plus the labour to fit it.
+The same goes for the cold-water feed tank.

-Typically, the cost of heat only installations relates to the size boiler and cylinder you require.
-Typical installation costs will start from around £2,500.
+Usually, the cost of heat only installations relates to the size of the boiler and cylinder you require.
+Typical installation costs start at around £2,500 (inc VAT).

-To get a handle on what your installation should cost, we’ve created two guides here:
+To get a handle on how much your installation may cost, we’ve created 2 guides here:

-But, take those guides as a ball park.
+Note that these guides offer a ball park only.
 Properties vary (even when they’re the same size) in terms of their heating and hot water demand.
-And, you don’t want to buy a boiler that’s too weak, or too powerful (i.e. inefficient) for your home.
+And, the last thing you want is a boiler that’s too weak, or too powerful (i.e. inefficient) for your home.

 Any Gas Safe boiler fitter will be able to spec a boiler and cylinder that’s perfectly suited to your property.
 They can consider square footage, radiator BTU, number of rooms, how many taps and showers there are, and beyond.

 If you want to get an accurate heat only boiler size estimate, you can also use this clickable form from Heatable.

 Thanks for reading our 10-minute review of heat only boilers.